コンテンツにスキップ

 "Kokotama is written as "jewel of the heart" and pronounced "kokotama".

 It is precisely because they have valued and nurtured the idea of once-in-a-lifetime encounters that they have been able to undertake a wide range of activities, including collaborative projects with artists and cafes.
-We asked Moneka about her outlook for the future.
+We asked Mowaka about her outlook for the future.

 She concluded by explaining what led her to become a Kannon painter: